komu/siilinkari/README.md

 introduction to the world of compilers.
 You can browse the code, try out implementing new features and play around.

-Siilinkari is a very small subset of Kotlin, so every program written in Siilinkari should be a valid Kotlin program with same semantics.
-(But most Kotlin programs will not be supported by Siilinkari.)

 ## Build

 ```